2019 Florida Gators football team: Preseason

-Position key

 Recruits

 The Gators signed a total of 25 recruits in the 2019 recruiting class.

 SEC Media Days

 The 2019 SEC Media Days were held July 15–18 in Birmingham, Alabama.
 In the preseason media poll, Florida was projected to finish in second behind Georgia in the East Division.

 Preseason All-SEC teams

 The Gators had seven players selected to the preseason all-SEC teams.